16th Century A.D.

 1561).

-of the wars of Religion.
-The body of a Protestant, Richard, sieur of Mauvans,
+beginning of the wars of Religion.
+The body of a Protestant, Richard, sieur of

-hung and exhibited on the public place of d'Aix.
-The processes ordered by the
+Mauvans, hung and exhibited on the public place of d'Aix.
+The processes ordered

 The misfortunes of the marquis of Pescara (1566)